g0t4/mcp-server-commands/README.md

 ## Prompts

-- `include_command_output` - include the output of a command in the chat history
+- `run_command` - include the output of a command in the chat history
 - for users to include relevant commands in chat history, i.e. via `Zed`'s slash commands

 ## Development